Root For The Villain

 The Villain is not a linear story.
 It’s a book of essays linked by Zone’s consistent literary voice (Note to J-Zone: Man, I wanted take a red pen to the grammar errors in there, but can’t say I’m any better.).
 The first half goes into the mountains and valleys of his rap career.
 What’s at the forefront are the albums that carved his personality and the rap quotes that filled in the blanks for a frustrated teenager.
 Sometimes the book reads as if the ghosts of his grandfathers hijacked his pen in mid sentence.
 The second half of The Villain is an all out assault on gentrification, “Willie B” hipsters, stereotypical harmless light skinned black men and… women?
 Oh, you got your gadget ho and her cousins, flash and cosmo ho.

 It’s obvious that Zone has come along way from rapping on stage in what looks like his grandma’s old white fur coat to an elderly statesman.
 30’s is old in hip-hop years.
-His attitude sticks out since he doesn’t sound like some bitter old cat bitching about how he never met it.
+His attitude sticks out since he doesn’t sound like some bitter old cat bitching about how he never made it.
 Thugnificent could’ve learned something from this guy.